 Can you leave dahlias in the ground over winter?

 If you desperately want to try and tempt fate, maybe put a whole bale worth of straw over them?
 However, I’m really skeptical that that will work in a -40 winter.
-(If someone tried it and it actually worked, will you let me know in the comments!?!?)
+If you’ve tried this and it actually worked, let me know in the comments!

 Broken, Shrivelled, and Dead Dahlia Tubers

 No matter how well you try and store your dahlias over the winter, you will likely end up with some broken, shrivelled, mouldy, or dead dahlia tubers.
-Some can be salvaged, and others can’t.
+Some can be salvaged, and others can not.

 Broken dahlia tubers are the best candidates for actually surviving.
 As long as they have an eye on them, they should bloom that year.
 If a tuber breaks, let it dry until it has a bit of a scab over the broken part, then try planting it in the spring.